autonomous-viranjan/Dijkstra-s-shortest-path-Algorithm/README.md

-A Python implementation of Dijkstra's algorithm for finding the shortest path from start to end of graphs.
+A Python implementation of Dijkstra's algorithm for finding the shortest paths from source to nodes in graphs.

 2 example graphs and their solution are shown.